GiangSon-5/Deep-Learning-in-Real-World-Face-Recognition-/README.md

 *   Enhanced image processing capability in real-world scenarios, particularly when multiple objects are in the frame.
 *   Optimized face detection and recognition speed by integrating YOLOv5 and FAISS.

-# Summary

-The project successfully developed a highly accurate face recognition system while flexibly simulating real-world scenarios like adding new identities and handling logins.
-Leveraging advanced tools such as TensorFlow, FAISS, GhostFaceNet, and YOLOv5 ensured high performance and reliability, paving the way for broad applications in security and identity management.